pufferffish/wad2-groupproject/README.md

 # READ THIS

-**Please use [wad2.lvh.me](http://wad2.lvh.me:8000/) instead of localhost or 127.0.0.1 and port 8000 when testing locally so captcha would work.**

 The Microsoft OAuth mechanism requires setting some variable in the sites framework.
 Run the content of [this script](WAD2Project10A/django_setup.py) in `python3 manage.py shell` before testing anything.